jts272/pp1-happy-bees-cafe/README.md

   - To see what food is on offer
   - To view the price of the food on offer
   - To see the eating in area
+  - To see that there is an order function

 - Returning Visitor Goals:
   - To have the ability to place customised orders for collection